 Comparing mortgages can be confusing.

-When you look at mortgage rates, you’ll see three different numbers: initial rate, standard variable rate, and annual percentage rate of charge.
+When you look at mortgage interest rates, you’ll see three different numbers: initial rate, standard variable rate, and annual percentage rate of charge.

 It’s important that you understand what these different rates mean.